Suburban Green Infrastructure Program (SGIP)

 Specific requirements, procedures, and selection criteria are described in further detail in the SGIP application form.

 The first round of SGIP funding, in the amount of $3,000,000, was allocated in 2012 for the abatement of sewer system overflows and mitigating inflow and infiltration with 14 projects selected in 12 municipalities.
 The second round of SGIP funding, in the amount of $2,000,000, was distributed in 2013 for the abatement extraneous flow into the sewer system, mitigating inflow and infiltration with green and innovative infrastructure technologies.
-Additional projects were funded in 2014 through the annual budget process.
+Additional projects were funded in 2014, and 2017 through the annual budget process.

 Click here for a list of SGIP projects, including site photos, project descriptions, and information sheets.